HyperBDR/docs/src/userguide/presales/dr-network-planning-recommendations.md

 ![dr-network-planning-recommendations-5.jpeg](./images/dr-network-planning-recommendations-5.jpeg)

-## Failover Network Planning — Dedicated Line Solution
+## Failback Network Planning — Dedicated Line Solution

-During the failover process, due to the necessity for cloud takeover of the host with direct access to the production-side IP address, the current support is limited to dedicated line solutions.
+During the failback process, due to the necessity for cloud takeover of the host with direct access to the production-side IP address, the current support is limited to dedicated line solutions.

 ### Block Storage